videojs/video.js/CONTRIBUTING.md

   Since the issue filing process is described elsewhere, let's assume that you've filed or claimed the issue already.

   Next, create the branch.
-We've created a grunt plugin that helps you do this.
+You'll use contrib to do this task.

   Run this command for new features:
   ```bash